-The average cost of basic snowmobile insurance is about $180 per year, or $15 per month.
-However, the cost of your snowmobile insurance policy depends on several factors, including the model of your vehicle, your policy's limits, and whether you purchase additional types of coverage.
+For basic snowmobile insurance, the average cost is about $180 a year, or $15 a month.
+However, the amount you'll pay for your snowmobile insurance policy depends on several factors, including the model of your vehicle, your policy's limits and whether you purchase additional types of coverage.

 What's the cheapest snowmobile insurance?

-Liability coverage is the cheapest form of snowmobile coverage, costing typically between $10 and $20 per month, or $120 to $240 per year.
+Liability coverage is the least expensive form of snowmobile coverage, costing typically between $10 and $20 per month, or $120 to $240 per year.
 This means that snowmobile insurance is typically much cheaper than alternative forms of auto insurance: For example, motorcycle insurance costs an average of $519 per year.

-Even though a liability policy is a cheap way to insure your snowmobile, it's good to know its limitations so you can decide if you should purchase more coverage.
-Basic snowmobile insurance only covers the damage that you cause to others: If you slam your sled into another rider's snowmobile, your policy would pay for the damage that you caused to the other vehicle, as well as any medical bills for injuries you caused up to your policy's limit.
+Even though a liability policy is a cheap way to insure your snowmobile, it's good to consider its limitations when deciding if you should purchase more coverage.
+Basic snowmobile insurance only covers damage that you cause to others: If you slam your sled into another rider's snowmobile, your policy would pay for the damage that you caused to the other vehicle, as well as any medical bills for injuries you caused up to your policy's limit.
 However, you would be financially responsible for your own injuries and damage to your own vehicle.

 If you purchase snowmobile insurance, you'll probably want to keep it active year-round.
-While it may seem like a cost-saving maneuver, canceling your snowmobile insurance during the summer could mean that you'll face price hikes or may be excluded from coverage once you try to renew your policy in the winter.
+While it may seem like a cost-saving maneuver, canceling your snowmobile insurance during the summer could cause you to face price hikes or be excluded from coverage once you try to renew your policy in the winter.

 What does snowmobile insurance cover?

-This type of policy pays $25,000 for one other person's injuries that you cause.
+This type of policy pays $25,000 for injuries that you cause to one other person.
 If you hit a vehicle that's carrying more than one person, your policy would pay for $50,000 worth of the medical bills that you're responsible for causing.
 You would have to pay the rest out of pocket if the cost of the injuries exceeds your policy's limit.

-If you have a new snowmobile or if you're a frequent rider, you should consider purchasing additional coverage.
-You could purchase comprehensive and collision coverage in addition to a standard liability policy.
+If you have a new snowmobile or are a frequent rider, consider purchasing additional coverage, such as comprehensive and collision coverage, in addition to a standard liability policy.
 These options provide more extensive coverage to your vehicle by protecting it from theft, fire or hitting an animal.
 With this coverage, you would also be protected from collisions and turnovers no matter who's at fault.

 Depending on the price of your snowmobile, it could be a good idea to purchase full recovery insurance.
-This type of policy allows you to replace or repair the whole extent of the damage that your sled endures, even if it exceeds your policy's normal limits.
-If you have a particularly expensive snowmobile, this could be a good investment.
+This type of policy pays for you to replace or repair the whole extent of the damage that your sled endures, even if it exceeds your policy's normal limits.
+If you have a particularly expensive snowmobile, it could be worth the investment.

 Which states require snowmobile insurance?